 Under legal mandate, the Retirement Commissioner is required to fulfil the relevant functions and requirements of the New Zealand Superannuation and Retirement Income Act 2001 and certain functions under the Retirement Villages Act 2003:

-- Leading and coordinating of the National Strategy for Financial Literacy to improve the financial capability of New Zealanders
+- Leading and coordinating of the National Strategy for Financial Capability to improve the financial capability of New Zealanders

 - Reviewing and reporting to the Minister of Commerce every three years on the retirement income policies implemented by government